shaposhnikoff/my_medium_articles_starred/learning-ansible-with-centos-7-linux-12461043fd02.md

     yum install [https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm](https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm)

-To install Ansible execute as root:
+With the new Ansible 2.8 version EPEL is no longer has the latest Ansible version.
+To install Ansible we need to install Python’s pip; execute as root:

+    yum install python2-pip

+Then execute:

-    yum install ansible
+    pip install ansible --upgrade

-Using the EPEL version of Ansible will install the latest Ansible version which is necessary as the Ansible Playbooks used in this document utilize Ansible modules that need Ansible version 2.5 or greater.
-Using Ansible from EPEL is the free version of Ansible.
-There is a paid for version from Red Hat which you can read about here: [Red Hat Ansible Tower](https://www.ansible.com/products/tower).
+This will install the new Ansible version 2.8.

 On the Ansible CentOS 7 server create a login named lnxcfg**.** The lnxcfg login will be used for Ansible Playbook execution which will manipulate, modify, and configure Ansible client servers.
 On the Ansible server you could create a lnxcfg userid like this:

     groupadd -g 2002 lnxcfg
     useradd -u 2002 -g 2002 -c "Ansible Automation Account" -s /bin/bash -m -d /home/lnxcfg lnxcfg

-As root edit the /etc/ansible/ansible.cfg file and change the inventory line to:
+Ansible’s configuration file is located in /etc/ansible/ansible.cfg.
+To override and customize Ansible we can create a local ***ansible.cfg*** configuration file located in the root directory of the lnxcfg user.
+Create a flat file in the root directory of lnxcfg named ***ansible.cfg ***and add the following to the file:

+***/home/lnxcfg/ansible.cfg:***

+    [defaults]
-    inventory = /home/lnxcfg/hosts
+    inventory = /home/lnxcfg/inventory

-This will allow us to define the Ansible client system inventory in the local lnxcfg home directory.

-In addition, to stop Ansible from prompting to add a client server to the ssh known_hosts you can add the following to the /etc/ansible/ansible.cfg file:

     host_key_checking = False

+The inventory line of inventory = /home/lnxcfg/inventory will allow us to define the Ansible client system inventory in the local lnxcfg home directory.

+The host_key_checking = False will stop Ansible from prompting to add a client server to the ssh known_hosts when an Ansible playbook is executed.

-On the Ansible server as the lnxcfg login create a flat file named **hosts **which will house the Ansible client inventory names.
-For example a /home/lnxcfg/hosts file could look like this:
+On the Ansible server as the lnxcfg login create a flat file named ***inventory ***which will house the Ansible client inventory names.
+For example a /home/lnxcfg/inventory file could look like this:

     [my_hosts]
     ansibleclient1